sahil-kazama/Kali-Linux-Android/README.md

 After Installization Is Successfully

-# Congratulation You Have Successfully Installed Kali Linux On Android
+# How to Start Kali Linux Run the Cmd in Termux ?

-(step2) = How to Start Kali Linux Run the Cmd in Termux ?
+(step2) = Run the Cmd in Termux

 'kali'